sendgrid/docs/source/User_Guide/Marketing_Campaigns/lists.md

 {% endanchor %}

-If you would like to delete a list, go to [Contacts](https://sendgrid.com/marketing_campaigns/contacts) where you will see a list of our contacts, then click the gear icon in the same row as your list name and select "Delete".
+If you would like to delete a list, go to [Contacts](https://sendgrid.com/marketing_campaigns/contacts) where you will see a list of your contacts, then click the gear icon in the same row as your list name and select "Delete".
 Once you have confirmed that you do in fact want to delete this list, only the association of a contact to this list will be deleted.
 Your contact’s information will continue to exist in your contact database.